basetenlabs/truss/docs/create/pytorch.md

 # Create a Truss of a PyTorch model

 [PyTorch](https://pytorch.org/) is a supported framework on Truss.
 To package a PyTorch model, follow the steps below.
+There is no one-click Colab notebook for this example as it requires multiple files to operate successfully.

 ### Install packages